apecloud/ape-dts/docs/en/snapshot/check.md

 When `output_revise_sql` is `true`, every miss/diff log contains an extra `revise_sql` field.
 The checker automatically builds `INSERT` statements for missing rows and `UPDATE` statements for diffs.
 With `revise_match_full_row=true`, the `UPDATE` statement matches the entire target row even if a primary/unique key exists.

-When routers rename schemas or tables, the log now also emits `target_schema` and `target_tb` so you always know where the generated SQL should run (they point to the destination table, while `schema`/`tb` stay on the source naming for easier troubleshooting).
+When routers rename schema or table names, the log emits `target_schema` and `target_tb` so you always know where the generated SQL should run (these fields point to the destination naming, while `schema`/`tb` still represent the source).
+They are omitted when the router leaves the names unchanged.

+`revise_sql` captures the SQL the sinker should execute to reconcile the target engine with the source data captured in the diff.
+Because it is generated against the destination schema/table, you can run it directly on the sinker (and you can double-check the exact database/table via `target_schema`/`target_tb` when they appear).

 Example: